 Simple English definitions for legal terms

-Read a random definition: suppression of evidence
+Read a random definition: engagement slip

 Antitrust law is a set of rules that protect trade and commerce from unfair practices like monopolies, price-fixing, and discrimination.
 The goal of these laws is to promote competition, which means that businesses have to work hard to offer the best products and services at fair prices.
 The most important antitrust laws are the Sherman Act and the Clayton Act.
 These laws help ensure that everyone has a fair chance to succeed in the marketplace.